adamshaw5505/Differential-Forms/README.md

 This package is a part-time project during my PhD so updates should be suspected to end eventually.
 Bugs and mistakes may (possibly will) be prevalent.

-Documentary will be implemented when I find the time, in the mean time I will try to provide comments in the code as a type of documentation.
+Documentation will be implemented when I find the time, when I have time I will try to implement comments in the class/functions as a rudamentary form of documentation.

 ToDo List
 =========